Appalachian Trail: Trail communities

 The trail crosses many roads, providing opportunity for hikers to hitchhike into town for food and other supplies.
 The Appalachian Trail Conservancy lists over 50 communities that have qualified as part of the organization's "A.T.
 Community" program, having become recognized for providing food, supplies and accommodations for passers-through.
 In the areas of the trail closer to trail towns, many hikers have experienced what is sometimes called "trail magic", or assistance from strangers through kind actions, gifts, and other forms of encouragement.
 Trail magic is sometimes done anonymously.
 In other instances, persons have provided food and cooked for hikers at a campsite.

-Hikers also create their own community while on the trail.
-Many hikers create long lasting friendships while on the trail.
-Conversations are easily started because of the common interest of hiking.